MBA Student

 At Kellogg, I've focused my education on building products, teams, and cultures that are highly effective and strategically sound.

-While Kellogg has a broad core curriculum, I've chosen to take electives focused on entrepreneurship, product management, and marketing.
+While Kellogg has a broad core curriculum, I've chosen to take many electives focused on entrepreneurship and product management.

 Culture-Building Classes